bwaggener/Lab_02_plasticwaste/lab-02.md

 ### Exercise 1

-Here is the plastic-waste-continent data plotted as a frequency graph
+Here is the plastic-waste-continent data plotted as a frequency graph.
+This is data from 2010.

 ``` r
 ggplot(data = plastic_waste, aes(x = plastic_waste_per_cap)) +